Hexzenberg/Spring-CRUD-RESTapi/README.md

 # Access the API:

-The API will be available at http://localhost:9191.(Check the port number just to be sure though)
+The API will be available at http://localhost:9191.
+(Check the port number just to be sure though)

 # API Endpoints: